-To understand the overall phage protection observed in genetically inaccessible clinical strains (Fig. 2) in relation to the effect of individual phage defense systems (Fig. 3), we initially assessed the phage infectivity levels in these strains using efficiency of plating assays (Fig. S8a).
+To understand the overall phage protection observed in genetically inaccessible clinical strains (Fig. 2) in relation to the effect of individual phage defense systems (Fig. 3), we initially assessed the phage infectivity levels in these strains using EOP assays (fig. S9A).
 We then compared the phage susceptibility profiles of the clinical strains with those of PAO1 strains equipped with a single defense system.
-Our findings indicate that in 84% of the cases, the phage susceptibility profile of the clinical strains aligns with the expected profile (Fig. S8b).
-This is especially evident for Zorya Type I, TerY-P, Druantia Type III, AVAST Type V, and CBASS Type II-A. The most notable disparity in the results was observed for RADAR and CBASS Type II-C, as they were providing protection against Pbunavirus in PAO1 and not in the clinical strains (φPa34 and φPa35 for RADAR; φPa2, φPa10, φPa33, and φPa35 for CBASS Type II-C).
+Our findings indicate that in 84% of the cases, the phage susceptibility profile of the clinical strains aligns with the expected profile (fig. S9B).
+This is especially evident for Zorya Type I, TerY-P, Druantia Type III, AVAST Type V, and CBASS Type II-A. The most notable disparity in the results was observed for RADAR and CBASS Type II-C, as they were providing protection against Pbunavirus in PAO1 and not in the clinical strains (φ Pa34 and φ Pa35 for RADAR; φ Pa2, φ Pa10, φ Pa33, and φ Pa35 for CBASS Type II-C).

-To assess if known phage-encoded anti-defenses impact the phage infectivity profile of the clinical strains, we searched phage genomes for anti-defense genes including anti-RM (37-39), anti-CBASS (28, 40), anti-Pycsar (40), anti-TIR-STING (41), and anti-AVAST (27) proteins (Fig. S4b, Table S5).
+To assess whether known phage-encoded anti-defenses affect the phage infectivity profile of the clinical strains, we searched phage genomes for anti-defense genes including anti-RM (39-41), anti-CBASS (28, 42), anti-Pycsar (42), anti-TIR-STING (43), and anti-AVAST (27) proteins (fig. S5B and table S5).
 We focus here specifically on the anti-defenses against the defense systems introduced in PAO1, which include anti-CBASS and anti-AVAST.
-Our search identified one phage-encoded anti-defense gene, an anti-CBASS Type II (acblI) in phage φPa48.
-The impact of acblI on the phage host range is not clear since φPa48 can only infect two (K6141 and L1496) out of the nine strains that carry CBASS Type II (Fig. 2a,b).
-This outcome is possibly due to other defense systems that target φPa48 in these strains.
+Our search identified one phage-encoded anti-defense gene, an anti-CBASS Type II (acbII) in phage φ Pa48.
+The acbII gene inhibited only the activity of CBASS type II-C in PAO1 (fig. S5C), but its impact on the phage host range in the clinical strains is not clear since φ Pa48 can only infect one (L1496) out of the two strains that carry CBASS Type II-C (Fig. 2, A and B, and table S2).
+This outcome is possibly due to other defense systems that target φ Pa48 in this strain.

-In addition, we found an acbII in strains L1347 and 16-547171, which carry the CBASS Type II-C and II-A systems, respectively.
-This gene appears to facilitate phage infection in four out of six cases (Fig.

-2a, Fig. S4b).
-The suppression of acblI expression or the presence of other defense systems may be the reasons why in two cases the bacteria can resist phages despite having an anti-defense gene.

-Overall, our findings underscore the intricate nature of phage susceptibility in natural settings, which is likely influenced by the interaction between different defense and anti-defense mechanisms present in both the strain and the phage.
+Next, we focused on the anti-defense genes present within the bacterial genomes.
+We postulated that an increased quantity of these anti-defense genes within a strain might lead to increased susceptibility to our phage panel.
+To test this hypothesis, we performed a multiple linear regression analysis.
+Unexpectedly, we observed that the presence of known anti-defenses does not have a detrimental effect on the phage resistance of the host (r = 0.36, $r^2 = 0.13$, P = 0.04).
+This may be linked to the regulation of anti-defense gene expression in the host, as observed for Aca repression of Acrs (44).
+Among the anti-defense genes identified in the strains (fig. S5B), only acbII was found to target a defense system that was tested in PAO1.
+The acbII gene was found in strains L1347 and 16-547171, which carry the CBASS Type II-C and II-A systems, respectively, and here, it is in line with the expected infection phenotype in four out of six cases (Fig. 2A and fig. S5B).
+The suppression of acbII expression or the presence of other defense systems may be the reasons why in two cases the bacteria can resist phages despite having an anti-defense gene.
+Overall, our findings underscore the intricate nature of phage susceptibility in natural settings, which is likely influenced by the interaction between different defense and antidefense mechanisms present in both the strain and the phage.